ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    The *Boundary Layer Calculator* functions (BL_*) are not supported for Server of Server (SoS) decomposition.
+    Boundary layer (``BL_*``) calculator functions are not supported for Server of Server (SoS) decomposition.

 .. admonition::  Algorithm: Boundary Layer Thickness

-    The ymax argument allows the edge of the boundary layer to be approximated by two different algorithms, that is the Baldwin-Lomax-Spalart and convergence algorithms.
+    The ``ymax`` argument allows the edge of the boundary layer to be approximated by two different algorithms: the Baldwin-Lomax-Spalart agorithm and the convergence algorithm.
-    Both schemes profile velocity data normal to the boundary surface, or wall.
+    Both algorithms profile velocity data normal to the boundary surface, or wall.
-    Specifying ymax > 0 leverages results from both the Baldwin-Lomax and vorticity functions over the entire profile to produce a fading function that approximates the edge of the boundary layer.
-Whereas, specifying ymax = 0 uses velocity and velocity gradient differences to converge to the edge of the boundary layer.
+    Specifying ``ymax > 0`` leverages results from both the Baldwin-Lomax and vorticity functions over the entire profile to produce a fading function that approximates the edge of the boundary layer, whereas specifying ``ymax = 0`` uses velocity and velocity gradient differences to converge to the edge of the boundary layer.

-    See the following references for more detailed explanations.
+**References**

+For more information, see these references:

-    #.
-P.M.
+- P.M.
 Gerhart, R.J.
 Gross, & J.I.
 Hochstein, Fundamentals
   of Fluid Mechanics, second Ed.,(Addison-Wesley: New York, 1992)

-    #.
-P. Spalart, A Reasonable Method to Compute Boundary-Layer
-       Parameters from Navier-Stokes Results, (Unpublished: Boeing, 1992)
+- P. Spalart, A Reasonable Method to Compute Boundary-Layer Parameters from Navier-Stokes Results, (Unpublished: Boeing, 1992)

-    #.
-H. Schlichting & K. Gersten, Boundary Layer Theory, eighth
-       Ed., (Springer-Verlag: Berlin, 2003)
+- H. Schlichting & K. Gersten, Boundary Layer Theory, eighth Ed., (Springer-Verlag: Berlin, 2003)